FayeLV/oil-production-calculator/README.md

 ## Introduction

-The Oil Production MCF Calculator is a web-based application designed to assist users in calculating the MCF (thousand cubic feet) result for oil field production.
-Users simply need to input SP (Production), DP (Depth), and a Coefficient, and click the calculate button to obtain the result.
+This client requested only basic functionality so that anyone can use it.
+This Oil Production MCF Calculator is a web-based application designed to help users calculate the MCF (thousand cubic feet) result for oil field production.
+Users simply need to input SP (Production), DP (Depth), and a Coefficient, then click the calculate button or Enter to get the result.

 ## Features